-(b) Transactions and balances
+Transactions and balances (b)

 Transactions in foreign currencies are initially recorded by the Group's entities at the functional currency rates at the date the transaction first qualifies for recognition.

 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rates of exchange at the reporting date.